sp4cerat/Game-NET/README.md

 **Lib Features**

 * Register RPCs in one line.
 The RPC class autodetects all paramters from the function pointer
-* Data-type mismatch or wrong number of parameters are stated as error to ease debugging
+* RPC Data-type mismatch or wrong number of parameters are stated as error to ease debugging
 * Numbers are automatically sent as the smallest possible datatype (byte, short , .. )
 * Supports GLM datatypes for use in 3D Games
 * Supported Datatypes : (u)char,(u)short,(u)int,float,double,vector,map, GLM vec,mat and quat